Yong Pung How: Early life and education

+Career

-Early career
+Legal career

 (L–R) Yong, Kwa Geok Choo, and Lee Kuan Yew at River Cam in Cambridge, 1949.

 Yong was called to the English Bar at the Inner Temple and he returned to Malaya as an advocate and solicitor in 1952, practising law as a partner at his father's law firm, Shook Lin & Bok.
 In 1954, Yong served as the arbitrator appointed by Sir John Fearns Nicoll, the Governor of Singapore, to resolve the dispute between the Singapore government and the general clerical services and telecommunications workers.
 In 1960, Yong represented the Semantan Estate when it first sued the Malaysian federal government for unlawfully taking a 250-acre parcel of land in Taman Duta; the case continued in the courts for several decades, with Semantan Estate eventually being declared the rightful owner of the land in 2010.
 As of 2024, proceedings in the Semantan Estate case remain pending.

 Yong was admitted to the Singapore Bar in 1964 and appointed to the role as Chairman of the Public Services Arbitration Tribunal in Malaya from 1954 to 1962, and as a Chairman of the Industrial Court in Malaysia between 1964 and 1967.

+Business

 Yong was Chairman of Malaysia-Singapore Airlines between 1964 and 1969, and as Deputy Chairman of Maybank between 1966 and 1972.

-Banker
+Financial career

 In 1971, Yong switched from law to finance, and formed Singapore International Merchant Bankers Limited (SIMBL) and the Malaysian International Merchant Bankers (MIMB) in Malaysia, serving as Chairman and Managing Director of both companies.
 At the same time, he also served as a member of the Singapore Securities Industry Council from 1972 to 1981.
 He announced his retirement from the SIMBL and MIMB offices in 1976.
 In the same year, Yong was appointed Vice-Chairman of the Oversea-Chinese Banking Corporation (OCBC).

 Yong was seconded in 1982 by the Singapore government to form and head the Government of Singapore Investment Corporation (GIC), and the Monetary Authority of Singapore (MAS) as well.
 His experience in commercial banking proved to be invaluable to GIC as he effectively re-organised and streamlined the use of Singapore's foreign reserves.
 He was also made Deputy Chairman of the Currency Commissioners, and Alternate Governor for Singapore of the International Monetary Fund.
 In 1988, Yong became the first Chairman of the newly formed Institute of Policy Studies, and established the Regional Speakers Programme, which saw prominent speakers and intellectuals from around the region to share their understanding of the culture and politics of the countries in the region.
 This initiative greatly helped with the development of Singapore governance.

 In 1983, Yong returned to OCBC as chairman and chief executive officer, before returning to the legal sector as a judge in 1989.